cwi-dis/cwipc/readme.md

 - librealsense2
 - Kinect for Azure and k4abt (body tracking)

 Python requires a specific mention: if you have already installed a version of Python **and** that Python is on your **PATH** environment variable the cwipc Python interface modules will be installed into that Python installation.
+But again: if there is some incompatibility in the way your Python has been installed your only recourse is to uninstall it and let the cwipc installer re-install it.

+> As is probably clear from this section, writing Windows installers is not our strong point.
+Please contact us if you can provide help.

 ### Linux